anishhdiwan/near/README.md

 python fbx_motion_to_npy.py --task="indian dance"
 ```

-2. Then use the `generate_retargeted_dataset.py` script to retarget these motions from the CMU skeleton to the .mjcf skeleton used for experiments in the work.
+2. Then use the `generate_retargeted_dataset.py` script to retarget these motions from the CMU skeleton to the .mjcf skeleton used for experiments in this work.

 ```bash
 # Retarget motions in a data_dir.
 A data_dir must be provided.